Qualytics/userguide/docs/settings/integrations/atlan.md

 # Atlan

-Integrating Atlan with Qualytics allows for easy export and import of metadata between the two platforms.
+Integrating Atlan with Qualytics allows for easy push and pull of metadata between the two platforms.
+Specifically, Qualytics "pushes" its metadata to the data catalog and "pulls" metadata from the data catalog.
 Once connected, Qualytics automatically updates when key events happen in Atlan, such as metadata changes, anomaly updates, or archiving checks.
 This helps maintain data quality and consistency.
 During the sync process, Qualytics can either replace existing tags in Atlan or skip assets that have duplicate tags to avoid conflicts.
 Setting it up is simple—you just need to provide an API token to allow smooth communication between the systems.

 Let’s get started 🚀